-Do you have a small email list and wonder how many subscribers you need before you launch your new offer?
+Do you want to launch an online course but not sure if you should because you have a small email list?
 As a launch strategist, I get this question a lot.

 But growing your email list takes time.
-If you wait to launch until you get 1,000 subscribers, you could be waiting months — or even a year or more.
+If you wait to launch an online course until you get 1,000 subscribers, you could be waiting months — or even a year or more.

 You don’t need 1,000 email subscribers to launch.
 You need one potential buyer.

 This doesn’t mean you shouldn’t worry about growing your email list.
 You totally should, because:

 - A bigger email segment gives more reliable data to draw conclusions from

 - Launches are a lot of work, so you want to make sure there’s a payoff

 But here are 3 reasons I think you should go ahead and launch, even with a small email list.*